Tickets are $20

 Symphony appearances include Dallas, San Antonio, Colorado, South Bend, and upcoming performances with the Palm Desert Symphony and the National Symphony Orchestra conducted by Marvin Hamlisch.

 Tito, Jr.â€™s new CD release, â€œGot Mambo?â€ is a mixture of the old and the new as he takes a musical departure into some powerful new music he can truly call his own.
-Guest artists Bobby Cruz and Hansel & Raul help make this a coming of age project for Puente, Jr. and the album is receiving heavy praise from Tropical and Latin Jazz critics alike.If you love Soul Of Miami, please consider leaving a testimonial.
+Guest artists Bobby Cruz and Hansel & Raul help make this a coming of age project for Puente, Jr. and the album is receiving heavy praise from Tropical and Latin Jazz critics alike.Thank you for using Soul Of Miami!